technyon/nuki_hub/README.md

 This project is free to use for everyone.
 However if you feel like donating, you can buy me a coffee at ko-fi.com:<br>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C1IDUBV)

+## Configuration

+In a browser navigate to the IP address assigned to the ESP32<br><br>

+### MQTT and Network Configuration (Basic)

+- Host name: Set the hostname for the Nuki Hub ESP
+- MQTT Broker: Set to the IP address of the MQTT broker
+- MQTT Broker port: Set to the Port of the MQTT broker (usually 1883)
+- MQTT User: If using authentication on the MQTT broker set to a username with read/write rights on the MQTT broker, set to # to clear
+- MQTT Password : If using authentication on the MQTT broker set to the password belonging to a username with read/write rights on the MQTT broker, set to # to clear

+### MQTT and Network Configuration (Advanced)

+- Home Assistant discovery topic: Set to the Home Assistant auto discovery topic, leave empty to disable auto discovery.
+Usually "homeassistant" unless you manually changed this setting on the Home Assistant side.
+- Home Assistant device configuration URL: When using Home Assistant discovery the link to the Nuki Hub Web Configuration will be published to Home Assistant.
+By default when this setting is left empty this will link to the current IP of the Nuki Hub.
+When using a reverse proxy to access the Web Configuration you can set a custom URL here.
+- MQTT SSL CA Certificate: Optionally set to the CA SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
+- MQTT SSL Client Certificate: Optionally set to the Client SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
+- MQTT SSL Client Key: Optionally set to the Client SSL key of the MQTT broker, see the "MQTT Encryption" section of this README.

 ## Exposed MQTT Topics

 ### Lock